-While I am still a devoted jade rolling gal, I’ve been teaching myself the gua sha technique for a few months now.
-Maintaining a regular gua sha practice has helped keep my face from swelling so much during this pregnancy.
+While I am still a devoted jade rolling gal, I taught myself the gua sha technique and have been using it regularly for a year now.
+Maintaining a regular gua sha practice has helped keep my face from swelling so much during pregnancy.
 My face was definitely chubbier and rounder with my first pregnancy, especially in my last trimester.
-This time around though, I feel less full-faced.
-I can still see my cheekbones and jawline.
+This last time around though, I felt less full-faced and could still see my cheekbones and jawline.

 Start with one side of your face.
-Repeat 3 to 5 strokes for all areas.
+Repeat at least 5 strokes for all areas.
 When it comes to the forehead and neck, you can stroke those areas twice as many times.

 - Neck strokes: Start where your neck meets the middle of the right collarbone and use light to medium pressure to move the tool up along the neck until you hit bone.
 Right behind the ear.